 If you are spending more time in Chile, you might find some of our other articles useful:

 - Chile itinerary: two weeks | San Pedro to Santiago

 - How much does a Chile trip cost?
 Here’s what we spent

 - Pisco Elqui: travel to the heart of Chile’s stargazing valley

-- 10 awesome things to do in San Pedro de Atacama, Chile
+- 21 best things to do in San Pedro de Atacama, Chile

 - Torres Del Paine W Trek: a complete guide for first-timers

-- Patagonia itinerary and travel guide: 28 days / two weeks (includes both Argentine and Chilean parts of Patagonia)
+- Patagonia itinerary and travel guide (includes both Argentine and Chilean parts of Patagonia)